facebookresearch/DrQA/scripts/distant/README.md

 3. They don't contain token matches with named entities found in the question (using both NER recognizers from NLTK and the default for the `--tokenizer` option).
 4. The overlap between the context and the question is too low.

-Setting different thresholds for 1 and 4 can change the quality of found matches.
+Setting different thresholds for conditions 1 and 4 can change the quality of found matches.
 These are adjusted through the `--match-threshold`, `--char-max`, `--char-min`, and `--window-sz` parameters.

 ## Checking Results